Have you ever wondered why it’s so hard to resist temptation when you’re trying to make healthier food choices?

 What’s going on in our brains?
 Why do we give in to cravings?

-A clever experiment helped to shed some light on that.
-In this experiment, people were separated into 2 groups, then asked to remember one of two numbers: either a super simple, two digit, number (like 46); or a complicated longer number which required more mental effort (like 34165287).
+In a clever experiment to shed some light on this, people were separated into 2 groups, then asked to remember one of two numbers: either a super simple, two digit, number (like 46); or a complicated longer number which required more mental effort (like 34165287).

 Participants were then asked to walk across a hall, and in to the next room, where they had to recall the number to another experimenter.
-Sounds simple?
-The trick to the experiment was that, as they walked across the hall, they passed by a lovely tray filled with healthy fruits and veggie snacks, as well as… not-so-healthy treats.
+Sounds simple, right?
+The trick to the experiment was that, as they walked across the hall, they passed by a lovely tray filled with healthy fruits and veggie snacks, as well as… not-so-healthy junk food treats.

 What do you think happened?